pablogarcor/js-pablogarcor-web/content/presentation.md

 title = "Presentation"
 +++

 Hello! 👋🏻👨‍💻 I'm Pablo, a software developer in Spain.
+I code and try to sum it up here.
 Welcome to the printf of my thoughts! 🚀